dymmond/lilya/docs/en/docs/encoders.md

 Encoders are basically converters between datastructures and json.
 Its main use is in response were different return values are automatically parsed into json objects.

-For understanding what they are doing, it is helpful to see the manual usage
+For understanding what they are doing, it is helpful to go through the [manual usage](#manual-usage)

 ## Manual usage